wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_coordinator_worker/coordinator_worker_multiple.md

 </div>
 </div>

 <p></p>

-**[A.3.3.p2.4]** In the previous question, we purposely had more workers that tasks.
+**[A.3.3.p2.4]** In the previous question, we purposely had more workers than tasks.
 What if now we were to have, say, 4 times as many tasks as workers.
 Do you think the different strategies considered in the previous question would be closer together or further apart in terms of their results?
 Verify your expectation experimentally.